minaskar/minaskar/content/home/about.md

 # About Me

 I am currently a Theoretical Physics postgraduate student, reading the Part III of Mathematical Tripos at the Department of Applied Mathematics and Theoretical Physics (DAMTP), at University of Cambridge.
 Before that I was a physics undergraduate student at Aristotle University of Thessaloniki.
 My research interests lie in the fields of Cosmology and Gravitation.
+See my [Full CV!](http://google.com)